 Almost 2.5 million Americans pass away each year.
 Many of these individuals die without signing even the most basic of estate planning documents.
 Therefore, if you own anything, you should have an estate plan in place today—unless you want the state to decide who gets your possessions when you die.

 If you want control over what happens to your belongings and other assets once you die, you need an estate plan.
 Don’t think just because you are young, you don’t need an estate plan.
 Estate planning isn’t just for those advanced in age.
 It’s for anyone and everyone who wants to plan out what will happen to their assets, or even their children once they pass away.

-Technically, no, you don’t have to hire an estate planning attorney to put together your estate plan.
+Technically, no, you don’t have to hire an estate planning attorney to put together your estate plan in Colorado Springs.
 However, it’s extremely helpful to have someone help you through the process.
 Keep in mind, one missing signature or wrong word can completely alter what you truly wanted in your trust or will.

 Of course, your cost will change depending on various factors.
 However, a basic estate plan for a couple, which consists of medical directives, medical power of attorney, powers of attorney, and wills for each spouse, will typically run between $800 and $4,000.

 A medical power of attorney gives someone else the ability to make decisions for you regarding healthcare.
 You set this up and select the person you want to serve in this role.
 The medical power of attorney is a legally binding way for you to ensure you have a certain person making your medical decisions should you be unable to do so for yourself.